-Owned by John B. Mills, along with Robert Foehl and his wife Evelyn, Hotel Valley Ho was built on the belief that “the important thing is to make your guest feel wanted.”
-Designed by architect Edward L. Varney, known for his minimalist, modern style, the hotel became iconically incomparable.
-Its design combined modern and Southwestern styles in inspired, innovative ways.
+Originally opened on December 20, 1956, Hotel Valley Ho has classically cool roots and stands as a modernist icon in Downtown Scottsdale.
+Owned by John B. Mills, along with Robert Foehl and his wife Evelyn, it was built on the belief that “the important thing is to make your guest feel wanted.”
+The architect, Edward Varney, was a student of Frank Lloyd Wright known for his minimalist style.